How to Anchor a Pontoon Boat Effectively and Safely

 So practice in calm water so you can handle rougher water and weather if you encounter it.
 Anchoring mistakes remain a significant contributor to capsizes and other marine fatalities so ensure you can competently use an anchor to keep yourself and your passengers safe.

-Setting and retrieving your pontoon anchor
+Setting and retrieving your pontoon anchor is a key safety skill you need to know

 Knowing how to properly anchor your pontoon boat is not only a key boating skill but a critical safety issue.